techwithanirudh/ai-chatbot/README.md

   - Simple and secure authentication.
 Built upon [better-auth](https://www.better-auth.com)
   - Support for several providers like Google, Microsoft, GitHub, GitLab and Zoom.

+## Migrating from previous auth system

+If you're upgrading from a previous version using Auth.js:

+1. Update your environment variables according to the new .env.example file
+2. Since userId is now an integer, **the current tables would be truncated, and data would be lost**
+3. Set `DISABLE_AUTH=true` for local development if needed
+4. For production, ensure the auth app is deployed and configured first

 ## Upgrades